LiminalSoftware/fancy-settings/README.md

 * `alignment` _(optional)_: _WIP - not sure how to explain this yet_
 * `settings`:

-  An array of a "flattened" settings structure; each element in this array describes one setting.
-All setting objects, regardless of type have the following properties:
+  An array containing a "flattened" list of settings.
+Each element in this array describes one setting.
+All setting objects, regardless of type, have the following properties:

-  * `tab`: The name (and text) of the tab which this setting will belong to; multiple settings will use the same value here to be on the same tab
+  * `tab`: The name (and text) of the tab where the setting will be shown; settings with the same `tab` value will be rendered on the same tab
   * `name`: The name of this setting; this name will be used to reference it later via javascript, usually as the key of an object
   * `type`: The type of setting, see [setting types](#setting-types) below
   * `label` _(optional)_: The text of a `<label>` element which will be rendered before the setting element
-  * `group` _(optional)_: The name (and text) of a group which this setting will belong to within a tab; multiple settings can use the same value here to be in the same group
+  * `group` _(optional)_: The name (and text) of the group (a section within a tab) where the setting will be shown; settings with the same `group` value will be rendered in the same group

 #### Events
 ###### **(WIP)**